PrincetonUniversity/job_defense_shield/docs/setup.md

 ```

 !!! tip
-    If the path that you use for `violation-logs-path` does not exist then the software will try to make it.
-You can use anything for now.
+    If the path that you specified for `violation-logs-path` does not exist then the software will try to make it.
+You can use any valid path for now.
 In the next section, you will choose the production paths for `violation-logs-path` and `email-files-path`.

 Be sure to replace `email-domain-name`, `sender`, `reply-to` and `report-emails` with your values.